John Leguizamo Net Worth

 John Leguizamo net worth: John Leguizamo is a Colombian-American actor, standup comedian, producer, screenwriter, playwright, and rapper who has a net worth of $25 million.
 John Leguizamo accumulated his net worth through acting on stage, screen, and television, as well as voice acting for many animated series.

 Early Life: John Alberto Leguizamo was born on July 22, 1964, in Bogotá, Colombia.
 When he was four, his family moved to New York City.
 He is the son of Alberto and Luz Leguizamo.
-His family lived in various neighborhoods in Queens, including Jackson Heights.
-He attended Joseph Pulitzer Middle School and Murry Bergtraum High School.
-As a student at Murry Bergtraum, he wrote comedy material and tested it on his classmates.
-He was voted "Most Talkative" by his classmates.
-After graduating from high school, he began his theater career as an undergraduate at NYU's Tisch School of the Arts, from which he eventually dropped out in favor of a career in stand-up comedy.
-Post-NYU, Leguizamo enrolled at LIU Post and at HB Studio, where he took theater classes.
+He grew up in Queens.
+While Leguizamo was in high school at Murry Bergtraum High School, he wrote jokes and tested them out on other students.
+Not surprisingly, he was voted "Most Talkative" during his senior year.
+Leguizamo enrolled as a theatre major at NYU's Tisch School of the Arts.
+He dropped out before graduation to pursue a career in stand-up comedy.

 Personal Life: Leguizamo married actress Yelba Osorio in 1994.
 They divorced in 1996 after two years of marriage.

-In 2008, Leguizamo received the Rita Moreno HOLA Award for Excellence from the Hispanic Organization of Latin Actors (HOLA).
-In 2011, he received the Made in NY Award from New York City.
+Leguizamo received the Rita Moreno HOLA Award for Excellence from the Hispanic Organization of Latin Actors (HOLA) in 2008.

 In 2018, Leguizamo received an Honorary Degree from Marymount Manhattan College